quotepilgrim/midibox360/README.md

 [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)) and type the name of the appropriate port in the `port` setting (i.e. "loopMIDI Port").

-midiBox360 doesn't have a proper GUI as of yet.
-It just opens a small empty window for the sake of making it possible to close it.

 ### Using the Xbox 360 Controller

 midiBox360 will play a note when you press the A face button on the Xbox360